MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 ## Configure include cleanup with `.editorconfig`

 There are more options for configuring include cleanup such as excluding specified includes from cleanup suggestions, indicating that some header files are required so that the tool doesn't mark them as unused, and so on.
-These options are defined in an `.editorconfig` file which, among other things, can be added to your project to enforce consistent coding styles for everyone that works in the codebase.
+These options are defined in an `.editorconfig` file, that, among other things, can be added to your project to enforce consistent coding styles for everyone that works in the codebase.
 For more information about adding an `.editorconfig` file to your project, see [Create portable, custom editor settings with EditorConfig](/visualstudio/ide/create-portable-custom-editor-options).

 The `.editorconfig` settings that you can use with include cleanup are: